dileepkumarnie1/AI-Atlas/README.md

 Troubleshooting:
 - After setting claims, sign out and sign back in to refresh the ID token.
 - Ensure your site’s domain is in Firebase Auth → Settings → Authorized domains (for GitHub Pages/Netlify).

+---

+## Code of Conduct

+Participation in this project is governed by our [Code of Conduct](./CODE_OF_CONDUCT.md).
+By contributing or engaging in project spaces, you agree to uphold these standards.

+---

+## Attribution

+This site is powered by [Netlify](https://www.netlify.com/).